DrDBanner/inmanage/readme.md

 - The script is designed to manage a single installation.
 If you have multiple instances to manage, you'll most probably have them running in different base directories.
 So, you install this script for each instance.
 - If you have multiple instances running under the same base directory this script would need to get extended to handle multiple .env.inmange files and a kind of router to manage each instance individually and/or in one batch.
-- Docker related: Currently a CLI inplace update of Invoice Ninja can't succeed with inmanage due to it's mounted paths.
-A fix or workaround will be built in the future.
+- **Docker related**: Currently, a CLI-based in-place update of Invoice Ninja cannot succeed with inmanage due to its mounted paths.
+A fix or workaround will be implemented in the future.

 ## FAQ - Frequently asked questions